How to Be PositiveApr 07, 2023

 Don't wait around for permission.

-For instance, you can have all the knowledge in the world, have the best ideas and visions of what to do, but if all you do is sit around twiddling your thumbs, "waiting"...
+For instance, you may have all the knowledge in the world, have the best ideas and visions of what to do.

 I can tell you right now that I've had my fair share of times when I didn't "do" and just sat around waiting.